 There’s another reason to look at sentiment based on keywords that matter to your industry.
 You’re not looking for what your brand does well – you should already know that.
 You need to know what others are doing well (or not), and whether that information should change your approach.

-For instance, Bud Light’s new “victory fridge” campaign is off to a great start – so much so that the brand made their own Influencers list due to their YouTube presence – helped by numerous news outlets sharing video about their campaign.
+For instance, Bud Light’s “victory fridge” campaign did really well.
+So much so that the brand made their own Influencers list due to their YouTube presence – helped by numerous news outlets sharing video about their campaign:

 If you’re a competing brand you’d want to know that – and consider using video to beat them.

-In a tool like NetBase Pro you’d look at Popular Posts, Popular Media, and Influencers to see this information.
+In NetBase Pro you’d look at Popular Posts, Popular Media, and Influencers to see this information.

-Case in point, while some applaud Nike’s stance in backing Kaepernick, others question their labor practices and feel they have a long way to go before patting themselves on the back for being socially conscious.
+Nike’s campaign featuring Colin Kaepernick is another viral NFL example.
+While some applauded Nike’s stance in backing Kaepernick, others questioned their labor practices and felt they had a long way to go before patting themselves on the back for being socially conscious.
 Especially with big voices, like The Daily Show’s Trevor Noah, chiming in about being wary of corporate motives.

-It’s an extreme example, perhaps, but it makes clear how the impulse to simply copy what another brand does isn’t the point.
-It’s to understand how what they do is being perceived and why.
+For Nike’s competitors, there’s a lot of information there to exploit—and improve upon.
+And it’s an extreme example, perhaps, but it makes clear that the impulse to simply copy what another brand does is not a good idea.
+Competitive analysis informed by next generation artificial intelligence helps brands understand how their competitors’ actions are being perceived and why.
 Only then can you make an informed decision about changing your own trajectory.

 Look at sentiment insights to see what consumers are passionate about – both positively and negatively – and why.
 Then look at your own audience to see if making a change will hurt or help your brand.